ExcuseMi/rocketleaguelivestats/README.md

 # rocketleaguelivestats

-This awesome sauce tool allows you to checkout the ranked points of your opponent while you play!
+This awesome sauce tool allows you to checkout the ranks of your opponents while you play!

 This is how it looks like: